Phoenix Passenger Injury Attorneys

 However, passengers are often under a unique legal circumstance.
 Many cases are filed against the driver of the vehicle they were in.
 This means that cases may have to be filed against friends or family in order to receive compensation for injuries, medical bills, and other losses.

 If your crash was caused by a family member or friend driving dangerously, you may have no other choice but to file a personal injury claim against him or her.
-Even if he or she clearly put you and others in danger, such as driving drunk, you may not want to file an auto accident claim in Phoenix.
+Even if they put you and others in danger, such as driving drunk or recklessly, you may not want to file an auto accident claim.

 Beyond emotional and relational ties, you may feel as though you will be subjecting your loved one to thousands and thousands of dollars in debt.
 However, a proper personal injury claim will seek money to pay for your losses directly from the driver’s insurance provider, not from the driver.

 Without filing a claim, you will be left with severe debt from needed medical care and may be unable to pay for any future medical needs caused by your injuries.
 Attempting to arrange payments from your loved one that do not involve insurance companies and legal avenues will only add more complications, likely leading to more financial harm and damaged relationships.

 Forming a legal case and filing a claim against the person who harmed you can be a complex process.
 However, Phoenix injury attorneys can take on this responsibility when you appoint them as your legal representation.
 This way, you can focus on healing and have complicated legal matters handled by a professional.

 Get in touch with The Husband and Wife Law Team of Mark and Alexis Breyer.
 As experienced passenger injury attorneys, we have the insight and resources need to successfully represent you in your case.
 With our help, recovery and the end of your wrongful financial losses are possible.
 Do not wait.
 Contact the Breyer Law Offices, P.C. at (602) 267-1280 today for a free evaluation of your case.